Know how much holiday to give your staff

 Where a worker is on sick leave instead of annual leave, you should consider asking them for evidence of their sickness in line with your usual sickness absence procedures and in line with any eligibility criteria for statutory sick pay.

 For example, to qualify for full pay while sick, you could:

 - require a worker to inform you as soon as reasonably possible that they are sick

 - request that they provide you with medical evidence of that sickness

 For more information about sick pay, see understanding statutory sick pay.

 Carrying over annual leave that is left untaken due to sickness

-If a worker is unable to take all of their statutory annual leave entitlement within a leave year because of illness, they will be entitled to carry forward the unused statutory entitlement to the next leave year.
+If a worker is unable to take all their statutory annual leave entitlement within a leave year because of illness, they will be entitled to carry forward the unused statutory entitlement to the next leave year.

 In July 2012, the Court of Appeal made a decision on an important sick leave case.
 It ruled that an employee on long-term sick leave is entitled to carry holiday leave forward to the next year, even if no specific request has been made to do so.
 On termination of employment, an employee who has been on long-term sick leave must be automatically paid for all the holiday that has been accrued over that period, whether or not a request has been made to carry it over.
-Recent case law suggests that employees who are unable to take holidays because of sick leave are only entitled to carry over 4 weeks annual leave unless their contract states otherwise.
+Recent case law suggests that employees who are unable to take holidays because of sick leave are only entitled to carry over 4 weeks of annual leave unless their contract states otherwise.

 If you need further advice on sick leave and/or annual leave, you should contact the Labour Relations Agency Workplace Information Service on Tel 03300 555 300.